Why The Sky Appears Blue – The Different Colours Of Our Sky Explained

 Using The Color Spectrum To Understand The Colors Of The Sky

-The white light you see emitted by the sun is not a single color but actually a combination of primary colors.
-There are seven primary colors, namely red, orange, yellow, green, blue, indigo (purple), and violet (also abbreviated and known as ROYGBIV).
+The white light you see emitted by the sun is not a single color but actually a combination of colors.
+There are seven colors in the visible spectrum, namely red, orange, yellow, green, blue, indigo, and violet (also abbreviated and known as ROYGBIV).

 Each color has millions of tints, but when combined, they create white light.
 The diagram shown above will give you a better understanding of how white light gets split up.